-Once adapted, the fighters will be delivered, with the first three in time for Egyptian pilots to fly the twin-engine fighter in Egyptian colors over the opening of a new waterway on the Suez Canal in August.
+Once adapted, the fighters will be delivered, with the first three in time for Egyptian pilots to fly the twin-engined fighter in Egyptian colors over the opening of a new waterway on the Suez Canal in August.

 One of the Rafale upgrades to F3 standard in 2008 was the air-sol moyenne portée améliorée (ASMPA) missile tipped with the TN-200 nuclear warhead.
-That capability will be taken off the fighters for Egypt.
+That capability which will be taken off the fighters for Egypt.

 The Rafale was part of a French arms deal worth €5.2 billion (US $5.5 billion) and signed Feb.
-16 in Cairo, comprising also a DCNS FREMM multimission frigate and missiles reported to be from MBDA and Sagem.
+16 in Cairo, comprising also a DCNS FREMM multimission frigate, and missiles reported to be from MBDA and Sagem.

 On the frigate, the systems will be translated into English and Arabic and the combat systems adapted to take out the naval cruise missile capability, a second source said.
 The warship had been built for the French Navy and due for handover as the Normandie.